Materials needed for wet on wet watercolor set up:

 ~Painting Boards~

-We brushed them with linseed oil after they were cut.
+We brushed them with organic linseed oil after they were cut.
 They took a good week to dry and gave off a strong smell while drying and for a while after.
 They could be rubbed with a lovely beeswax polish instead.
 My guess is the linseed oil really penetrated the wood and has kept them from warping.

 ~Paint Brushes~